shanilevy/gradle-bintray-plugin/README.md

 apply plugin: 'com.jfrog.bintray'
 ```

-**Gradle Compatibility:**
-When using Gradle publications or when using `filesSpec` for direct file uploads, you'll need to use Gradle 2.x; Otherwise, the plugin is compatible with Gradle 1.12 and above.

- **JVM Compatibility:**
-Java 6 and above.

 #### Step 3: Add the "bintray" closure to your `build.gradle` file.

 Add the below "bintray" closure with your bintray user name and key.

-You can do it either explicitly:

 ```groovy
 bintray {